 AFL star Lachie Hunter to face drink driving charges

-Western Bulldogs vice-captain Lachie Hunter is set to be charged by police after allegedly fleeing the scene of a crash where he is believed to have hit four parked cars in Melbourne.

-Police were called to Middle Park about 8.45pm on Thursday following reports a Toyota SUV had crashed into four parked vehicles.
+The AFL’s Western Bulldogs have been plunged into crisis, with at least two teammates implicated in vice-captain Lachie Hunter’s alleged drink-driving incident that also led to him being charged with breaching COVID-19 restrictions.

+Bailey Smith and Billy Gowers are reported to have become involved after Hunter allegedly crashed a Toyota SUV into four cars at Middle Park, in inner Melbourne, about 8.45pm on Thursday.

-When officers arrived, the Toyota was located but the driver had left the scene.
+When officers arrived, the Toyota was found but the driver had left the scene.

+Smith was understood to have driven Hunter to Gowers’ South Yarra home, kilometres from the scene.

 This is the damage to Western Bulldogs vice-captain Lachie Hunter’s car after he is alleged to have hit four parked cars while intoxicated last night.